BitcoinDesign/Guide/guide/how-it-works/transactions.md

 ### 3. Pathfinding & routing

 The wallet application attempts to route the Lightning payment to the recipient.
-In order to do this, it must attempt to construct a path through the Lightning network.
+In order to do this, it must attempt to construct a path through the Lightning Network.
 Pathfinding is a complex, probabilistic process, which means that the routing fees shown in the prior step are only an estimate.

 If the payment fails along a particular path, the wallet application will repeatedly attempt the payment again with a different path until the payment succeeds.